 Our San Diego, California Visitors guide walks you through everything you need to know to plan and execute a trip to this fabulous city that will make memories to last a lifetime.
 Where to Stay?
 How to Get about?
-What to See, Do and Eat and when to go we answer all your burning questions so you can get planning, with our Ultimate Travel Guide for San Diego California.
+What to See, Do and Eat and when to go.
+We answer all your burning questions so you can get planning, with our Ultimate Travel Guide for San Diego California.

 San Diego is constrained and limited by natural boundaries, Built around a series of Coastal Lagoons to the west, with Deserts to the North and East and the Mexican Border to the south these natural obstacles have created an interesting layout to the City.

 The Heart of the City is the Downtown District this Modern metropolitan highrise hub is the business center and location of many upscale restaurants and bars.
 A stunning marina district lines the bay and acts as a recreational escape for the residents of the City.
-Behind Downtown the Large and Awe-inspiring Balboa Park, home to the world-famous San Diego Zoo, along with a host of open areas and Museums.
+Behind Downtown is the Large and Awe-inspiring Balboa Park, home to the world-famous San Diego Zoo, along with a host of open areas and Museums.

 Unlike a lot of Cities the Main Airport San Diego International is right next to the City, which is convenient but does take up a large amount of what would be stunning real estate.
 As does the HUGE Navel base that takes up half of the Coronado Peninsular.